 Don’t feel like reading?
 Sit back and watch our video walkthrough of VPS vs Shared hosting types.

 Imagine shared hosting as living in an apartment where you have to share places such as the pool, backyard, or a parking lot.
 In this case, your site will share the same resources, such as CPU, disk space, and memory with other users who are on the same shared hosting server.

-Shared hosting is the cheapest among all.
-Unfortunately, your site might have limited bandwidth and will get slow when there is a lot of traffic crowding website’s on the same server as you are.
+Shared hosting is the cheapest option among all.
+Unfortunately, your site might have limited bandwidth and will get slow when there’s a lot of traffic crowding websites on the same server as you are.

 You can enjoy the pool when it is not crowded, yet you still have to anticipate when everyone goes in, and things get cramped — shared hosting is a lot like that.

 Why Choose Shared Hosting?